TrekkingBuddies/trekking-buddies-fe/README.md

 This repository is the frontend for the Trekking Buddies app, it uses endpoints and other files of the Trekking Buddies backend https://github.com/TrekkingBuddies/trekking-buddies-be.

-This project gives an android app to use the functionality avaiable on the backend in a user friendly way along on smartphones.
+This project allows an android app to use the functionality available on the backend in a user friendly way along on smartphones.

-Currently this is only possible by using Expo and is not aviavle for download independently.
+Currently this is only possible by using Expo Go/an Android emulator and is not available for download independently.

 Minimum Node version: v22.9.0
 Minimum Expo version: 52.0.37